SalsaGal/unLoKable/README.md

 ### vagunloop

-Removes loop markers in an VAG file.
+Removes loop markers in a VAG file.

 #### Usage